Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Step 5: Decide Your Management Structure

 LLC owners get to decide the management structure of their company.
+Generally speaking, there are two main options to choose from:

 Step 6: Prepare an LLC Operating Agreement